pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 `
 ```

-- cursor Type: SubscriptionCursor — Cursor to return any available cached messages.
-Best-effort only.
-Consists of Timetoken: long? and Region: int?.
-Primitive types are converted to SubscriptionCursor; if not a 17-digit number or numeric string, value is ignored.
+Parameters:
+- cursor: SubscriptionCursor – best-effort retrieval of cached messages from a specific timetoken/region.
+  - cursor: { Timetoken: long?; Region: int? }
+  - Primitive inputs are converted to SubscriptionCursor; invalid values are ignored.

 ##### Sample code
 ```
 1